Tere-Parra/Finding-genes-correlated-to-abiotic-stress-in-plants./README.md

 Therefore, it is reasonable to expect that genes that cluster together in co-expressed modules within the WGCNA analysis would have some similarity in their function or regulation, as they are similarly expressed under these stress conditions.
 However, due to the conditions, it is expected to find gene modules that overlap to some extent, but there are also significant differences in gene expression between conditions.
 Also, it is important to consider both gene modules that are common to various conditions and those that are specific to the combinations.

+In summary, it is likely to find co-expressed genes in the different abiotic stress conditions, which would suggest similarities in the gene response to these conditions.
+However, accurate interpretation of the results will require further analysis and consideration of the underlying biology of the experimental conditions being studied.

  ## About the data
 The count data and metadata were taken from: Damián Balfagón, Zandalinas, S. I., dos, T., Claudete Santa‐Catarina, & Gómez‐Cadenas, A. (2022).
 Reduction of heat stress pressure and activation of photosystem II repairing system are crucial for citrus tolerance to multiple abiotic stress combinations.
 Physiologia Plantarum, 174(6). https://doi.org/10.1111/ppl.13809 and from the Gene Expression Omnibus Data (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE203331)